anteq/eestec-web-workshops/md/4-building-blocks.md

 Frontend dev doesn't need to know how the backend works - treats it like blackbox.
 Backend dev doesn't need to know how data is presented.

+---

+Have you ever thought about how does that work...
+You receive message on Facebook.
+You get notifcations both on mobile and on desktop.
+You then read the message on your desktop.
+How come your mobile knows about that and stops displaying the notification icon?

+---

 # State of web dev now
 https://coggle.it/diagram/52e97f8c5a143de239005d1b/56212c4e4c505e0045c0d3bda59b77e5977c2c9bd40f3fd0b451bdcf8da4aa52